Skip to Main Content

 1. Go to Lexis+

-2. Below the search bar, click Advanced Search and, select Secondary Materials from the drop-down menu
+2. Below the search bar, click Advanced Search and, select Secondary Materials from the drop-down menu.

-3. Enter the legislation title in the Legislation Title field and the section number into the Provision Name/Number field and click the search button (which is located down the bottom of the page).
+3. Enter the Legislation title in the Legislation Title field and the section number into the Provision Name/Number field and click the search button (which is located down the bottom of the page).

-4. This locates all types of secondary sources and may include some journal articles
+4. This locates all types of secondary sources and may include some journal articles.

 5. If the full text of the article is not present, then follow the instructions below under What if it's Not There!

-You can also LawNow Legislation to find secondary materials, such as journal articles, in relation to a section of an Act.
+You can also use LawNow Legislation to find secondary materials, such as journal articles, in relation to a section of an Act.

 Westlaw AU journal articles considering legislation